 Suddenly: Flashing Blue Lights!
 Oh Shit!
 They’re after us.
 We slow down a little bit.
 Just to the speed limit.
 We sit straight in the car, no slouching.
 We practice ‘innocent face.’
 We rehearse our story: Ja Meneer, Nee Meneer.
 The flashing blue light fills the car – then overtakes us and whizzes past and shrinks into the distance.

 We slow down.
 We think.
 We reconsider.
 Wordlessly, we make a U-turn and head back to the big HY, City of Sin and Laughter.

 Oh well, it was a good idea while it lasted.
-And anyway, that story about the bottled sea water is just a myth.
+And anyway, that story about the health benefits of bottled sea water is just a myth.